BelugaHaechi/US-International-Scientific-Keyboard/README.md

 > **Note:** This keyboard layout is **not a replacement for proper scientific notation** that can be formatted using rich-text programs like $\LaTeX$, UnicodeMath, or MathML, but rather a method to extend the symbols available in plain text input scenarios, e.g. texting on Discord, using Notepad, non-technical writing.

 This keyboard layout was created using Microsoft Keyboard Layout Creator 1.4 (MSKLC 1.4).
 The layout is based on the common __English (United States) QWERTY keyboard layout__, and some designs are consistent with the _United States-International keyboard layout_.
 Other ideas were inspired by and improved on the basis of [Michael Goerz's version](https://michaelgoerz.net/notes/the-us-international-scientific-keyboard-layout/index.html) of the "U.S. International - Scientific" keyboard layout for Mac systems.

+A detailed comparison chart of this keyboard layout with other layouts can be found in [this section](#comparison-to-other-layouts).

 ## Quick Start Guide
 Setting up this keyboard on your computer is very simple!